odileeds/northern-powergrid/README.md

 # Northern Powergrid Future Energy Scenarios

-Northern Powergrid's potential future scenarios as defined in the National Grid Future Energy Scenarios.
+A collaboration between Northern Powergrid and ODI Leeds to visualise Northern Powergrid's potential future scenarios as defined in the National Grid Future Energy Scenarios.

 ## About the visualisation